unblocked-web/double-agent/docs/readme-template.md

 This suite is broken up by the layers of a browser request.
 Each layer has one or more plugins that tie into an overall set of pages loaded by a test runner.
 Each plugin first generates "profiles" of how known browsers behave loading the test pages.
 Any scraper is then compared to these "profiles" to find discrepancies.
 These checks are given a "bot score", or likelihood that the flagged check indicates the user agent is actually a bot.

+- `/collect`: suite of scripts for collecting browser profile data
-- `/detections`: suite of tests
+- `/analyze`: suite of scripts for collecting browser profile data
 - `/runner`: a server that can generate step-by-step assignments for a scraper to run all tests
-- `/profiler`: create profiles of real browsers running through the pages

 ## Detections: